aleksifuna/alx-higher_level_programming/0x00-python-hello_world/README.md

 What is the official Python coding style and how to check your code with pycodestyle

 0-run - a Shell script that runs a Python script.
+1-run_inline - a shell script that runs a python code